ASFOpenSARlab/opensarlab-docs/docs/user-guides/class_notebooks_best_practices.md

 ### Keep your Conda Environment Up to Date

 * Libraries and packages installed in your conda environment will be updated over time.
-If you are using a conda environment used for a previous class or training, test it first to confirm that it still builds properly.
+If you are using a conda environment used for a previous class or training, try re-creating it first to confirm that it still builds without any conflicts.
+    * You can use the [Create_OSL_Conda_Environments](https://github.com/ASFOpenSARlab/opensarlab-envs/blob/main/Create_OSL_Conda_Environments.ipynb) in OpenSARlab to create them, which is located in the `/home/jovyan/conda_environments/` directory.

 ### Test Notebooks Ahead of Time.